Art Assets programmed a range of art performances and installations during the month of July for the Water Street Pops! Summer 2013.

 Created for Water Street POPS, Katherine Behar’s Street.s/wall.ing/in is a site-specific performance about architectural memory and traumas in the urban environment.
 Dancers inhabited colored shapes derived from transient urban architectural forms, animating and exploring the exterior of 32 Old Slip in Manhattan’s Wall Street neighborhood.
 Street.s/wall.ing/in was performed on August 16, 2013.
 The project was supported by a residency at LaunchPad in Brooklyn.

 A return to a time before phones and internet.
 How do people meet and maintain friendships?
 A space for fun and meeting in a public square.

-Bus Roots is a bus with a garden on its roof.
-It reconnects urban communities with nature, using plants in a practical and playful way.
-The purpose of Bus Roots is to reclaim unused space, increase both the quality of life and the amount of green spaces in the city and generate a new traveling botanical history.
+Bus Roots is a bus with a produce garden on its roof.
+Using plants in a practical and playful way, it explores the sensory intersection of nature, food, and urban landscapes, and questions how we can redesign our collective relationship to natural systems.
+Bus Roots aims to reclaim unused space, increase both the quality of life and the amount of green spaces in the city, and generate a new traveling botanical history.

-Marco Castro is an artist, curator and designer of cultural experiences.
-He combines his experience in art, technology and design to explore healthy lifestyles and sustainable technologies and has partnered on many projects to revitalize communities and encourage collaboration.
+Marco Castro is an artist, curator, and designer of cultural experiences.
+He combines his experience in art, technology, and design to explore healthy lifestyles and sustainable technologies, and has partnered on many projects to revitalize communities and encourage collaboration.

-His previous projects have used art and art programs to revitalize neighborhoods of the city, bringing immigrant communities together, using innovative digital tools to advance new ways of seeing the world.
+His previous projects have used art programs to revitalize city neighborhoods, bringing immigrant communities together and using innovative digital tools to advance new ways of seeing the world.

 Visit the artist’s website: Marco Antonio Castro Cosio